 What makes the vertical carports different from the regular and boxed-eave carports is that on a vertical-style carport, the roof sheeting runs up and down across length of the roof, allowing the snow to easily slide off so you won’t have to rake the roof.
 In order to attach the sheeting to a vertical carport, bracing is put under the roof.
 The vertical carport is the only model with this roof design.
 On the other two styles, the metal roof runs horizontally along the length of the building.
 If you are planning to add a gutter to your garage or carport, you will want to go with the vertical style.

 How Many Different Color Options Are There?

 There are 16 different color options for the roof and trim.
 Check out our steel carport color chart and you’ll see that we have a wide variety of hues, including red, sandstone, blue, and green.

-The steel carports for sale in our inventory can be delivered and set up for free in more than two dozen places, including Alabama, Arizona, Arkansas, California, Colorado, Florida, Georgia, Illinois, Indiana, Kansas, Kentucky, Louisiana, Maryland, Mississippi, Missouri, New Jersey, New Mexico, New York, North Carolina, Ohio, Oklahoma, Pennsylvania, South Carolina, Tennessee, Texas, Virginia, and West Virginia.
+The steel carports for sale in our inventory can be delivered and set up for free in more than two dozen places, including Alabama, Arkansas, Colorado, Florida, Georgia, Indiana, Kansas, Kentucky, Louisiana, Maryland, Mississippi, Missouri, New Mexico, North Carolina, Ohio, Oklahoma, Pennsylvania, South Carolina, Tennessee, Texas and Virginia.

 We anchor carports for free to the ground or asphalt with 32-inch-long rebar.
 We can also anchor the carports to a concrete slab with wedge anchors.
 Another option is mobile home anchors if the carport is going to be placed on the ground.